You were hoping for a 5 point bullet list with dosage amounts, but now you have another wall of text.

 It adds a layer of complexity at first, but it’s important to understand this aspect.
 Whether we are just diving into natural health or have known about it for generations, it can be helpful to realize we are doing one of the most amazing things ever.
 We’re using a machine to diagnose and repair itself.
 A bag of dirt suspended by sunlight, twitching just right to filter its exposure to diet and environment in an attempt to maximize the number of twitches.

-But, imagine a society of dirtbags(too soon?) focused on anything but extending the number of twitches they have?
+But, imagine a society of dirtbags(too soon?) focused on anything but extending the number of twitches they are able to make?
 Now imagine being one of only a few people that are somewhere on this path to max-twitch?
 That’s pretty awesome, we finally realize we were living in a fog, now we just need to figure out how to support and rebuild our cells at whatever ability we currently have.
 No matter how discouraged we may have been in the past or at any time, it’s important to remember how lucky we are that we’re even pondering this situation.

 It doesn’t matter how well this type of information is organized or explained, there is a lot to take in.
 We have to go back to our old ways and devote part of our lives to learning this information.
 Otherwise, we lose our ability to maintain the most important machine ever which weakens our ability to understand the world we are a part of.